-Students attending the Practical Nursing Diploma program will be eligible to apply for aid in both their first and second year of training.
-The aid received for the second year in each program is prorated per federal guidelines based upon the number of hours and weeks remaining in the program. (i.e. 11 month daytime program - 28 weeks and 900 clock hours).
+Students attending the Practical Nursing Diploma program are eligible to apply for aid in both their first and second year of training.
+The aid received for the second year in each program is prorated per federal guidelines based upon the number of hours and weeks remaining in the program.
+Base academic years by program is defined below.